wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-windows-classic-hpcpack-cluster-powershell-script.md

 * Try running a test workload on the cluster.
 For an example, see the HPC Pack [getting started guide](https://technet.microsoft.com/zh-cn/library/jj884144).

-* For a tutorials that uses the script to create a cluster and run an HPC workload, see [Get started with an HPC Pack cluster in Azure to run Excel and SOA workloads](/documentation/articles/virtual-machines-windows-excel-cluster-hpcpack/).
+* For a tutorial that uses the script to create a cluster and run an HPC workload, see [Get started with an HPC Pack cluster in Azure to run Excel and SOA workloads](/documentation/articles/virtual-machines-windows-excel-cluster-hpcpack/).

 * Try HPC Pack's tools to start, stop, add, and remove compute nodes from a cluster you create.
 See [Manage compute nodes in an HPC Pack cluster in Azure](/documentation/articles/virtual-machines-windows-classic-hpcpack-cluster-node-manage/).

-* You can also use an Azure Resource Manager template to deploy an HPC Pack cluster.
-For examples, see [Create an HPC cluster](https://azure.microsoft.com/documentation/templates/create-hpc-cluster/) and [Create an HPC cluster with a custom compute node image](https://azure.microsoft.com/documentation/templates/create-hpc-cluster-custom-image/).
+* To get set up to submit jobs to the cluster from a local computer, see [Submit HPC jobs from an on-premises computer to an HPC Pack cluster in Azure](/documentation/articles/virtual-machines-windows-hpcpack-cluster-submit-jobs/).